 A sign of a good actor is when their character evokes feelings from the audience towards them, good or bad.
 Gary Stretch, the man who plays the sleazy, seedy Sonny, does that well as he succumbs to a most gratifying downfall.

-This is a good watch although the film’s wooden script and cast means it might not keep you coming back to it again and again.
+This is a good watch although the film’s wooden script and supporting cast means you might not come back to it again and again.

-Highlights include scenic shots of the two brothers hiking across England’s hill-land and Richard brazenly screaming at drug dealer ‘Herbie’ in the middle of a social club.
+Highlights include scenic shots of the two brothers hiking across England’s hill-land and Richard brazenly snarling at drug dealer ‘Herbie’ in the middle of a social club.